 Instantaneous access to information including real-time notifications and confirmations pertaining to various transactions such as breakdowns is one of the factors to consider while looking for a mobile solution for routine plant maintenance.
-By offering real-time updates, technicians can save hours of work, while working on desktop, providing an accurate status of progress tracking of a work order.
+By offering real-time updates, technicians can save hours of work, while working on a desktop, providing an accurate status of progress tracking of a work order.

 2. Access to routes and inspections

 Maintenance supervisors and quality inspectors should be able to use the mobile app on their tablets and smartphones to create, view and update maintenance routes and measurements points in real-time.
-Apart from that, the solution should help them respond and approve notifications on the fly, when they are out of the plant floor.
+Apart from that, the solution should help them respond and approve notifications on the fly when they are out of the plant floor.
 This way, they can enhance the wrench time and provide an accurate picture of the completion status.

 3. Simple and user-friendly interface

 This should be the primary goal of a good mobile application, considering that a mobile screen is much smaller, compared to a desktop screen.
-This means, companies need to identify what key aspects of their daily maintenance process are to be displayed on the interface.
-It is always better to display lesser information with quicker access and updates, rather than having too many buttons or text, creating lot of clutter and confusion.
+This means companies need to identify what key aspects of their daily maintenance process are to be displayed on the interface.
+It is always better to display lesser information with quicker access and updates, rather than having too many buttons or text, creating a lot of clutter and confusion.

 4. Ability to upload pictures

-Instead of typing endless text to provide the description of the equipment, a good mobile application for plant maintenance should have the ability to attach pictures associated with equipment breakdowns, thereby creating a better visibility on equipment reliability.
+Instead of typing endless text to provide the description of the equipment, a good mobile application for plant maintenance should have the ability to attach pictures associated with equipment breakdowns, thereby creating better visibility on equipment reliability.

 5. Barcode scanning

 This feature helps to identify the history of a piece of equipment under consideration as also helps to search for parts.
 One step ahead is the geo-tagging feature that lets you identify the exact location of the equipment, which is quite useful during tracking and auditing of assets.
-A good mobile solution should be able to provide this barcode scanning feature with the help of camera available on a smart phone or a tablet, saving lot of search time and avoiding information inaccuracies.
+A good mobile solution should be able to provide this barcode scanning feature with the help of camera available on a smartphone or a tablet, saving a lot of search time and avoiding information inaccuracies.

 6. Search options

-A good mobile solution should provide a user-friendly search options for the availability and location of spare parts.
+A good mobile solution should provide user-friendly search options for the availability and location of spare parts.
 This way, it maximizes user’s efficiency, while improving the repair timelines.